 It’s almost time to throw the windows open to let in the fresh air, scents, and musical sounds of a new season.
 While that might put a spring in the step of grown-ups, the kids and teens in your family are likely to need some convincing in taking part in a spring clean up.

 Here are some cleaning tips and chore ideas to help teach your brood how to declutter and get involved in giving your household a spring clean:

 What are the benefits of spring cleaning?

 While kids and teens may feel like it’s no big deal for the floor to be buried or the closets to be overflowing in their rooms, they might be surprised to hear about the benefits of organized spaces for decreasing stress.
 In fact, studies have shown that messy and cluttered spaces lead to higher levels of the stress hormone cortisol, while the physical act of cleaning up can help to boost the feel-good hormones that improve your overall mood.
 Those feel-good vibes could extend to others in the home, too.
 A gentle reminder about the effects of messiness on everyone can help create a collaborative mindset.
-Especially when spring cleaning becomes a family project rather than assigning household chores to tweens and teens to manage on their own.
+Especially when spring cleaning becomes a family project rather than assigning household chores to kids and teens to manage on their own.

 Looking for more chore ideas for spring?
 Read our article on the best spring chores for kids.